 To be safe, review your beneficiary designations on all key accounts and assets at least once a year, or after any major life change, including marriage, divorce, the birth of a child, or the death of a spouse.
 And if you do have an estate plan, align your account registrations and beneficiary designations with that plan and with your goals.

-Let’s start with the basics.
-There are two key account features that can help avoid probate and potentially limit taxes for your heirs.
+Let's start with the basics.
+There are 2 key account features that can help avoid probate and potentially limit taxes for your heirs.

 - Joint ownership